Welcome from the Department Head

 To broaden our outreach, we have updated our website and have an ISE YouTube channel.
 Please check them out and let us know what you think!

-I am honored to serve as the ISE department head and to have the opportunity to work with wonderful students, faculty, staff, and alumni.
+We hope to have more opportunity to work with wonderful students, faculty, staff, and alumni.
 Let’s collectively harness the idealism and actively strive for a better department, university, and society.

 Best,